About the Community-Led Development District

 But we are fighting for a different future, in which residents who are vulnerable to displacement lead and make decisions about the changes that come to Cully.
 The solutions are within our grasp; together, we have already built hundreds of affordable homes, prevented the closure of mobile home parks, and provided affordable spaces for small businesses to operate.
 With a new Community-Led Development District, we can scale up these efforts, with community members in the lead, in order to provide stability for current residents and secure an equitable future for our neighborhood.

-*Cully Association of Neighbors, Cully Boulevard Alliance, Habitat for Humanity Portland/Metro East, Hacienda CDC, NAYA Family Center, Our 42nd Avenue, Verde
+*Cully Association of Neighbors, Cully Boulevard Alliance, Habitat for Humanity Portland Region, Hacienda CDC, NAYA Family Center, Our 42nd Avenue, Verde

 How it will work: